Register as a sole trader with HMRC: step-by-step guide

 How to register as a sole trader

-Registering as a sole trader takes about 10 minutes online and gives you legal permission to run your business and pay the correct taxes.
+Registering as a sole trader takes about 10 minutes online.
+Once complete, you'll have legal permission to run your business and pay the correct taxes.
 Here's the complete process:

 1. Choose a business name